 Server thread pool priority = low.
 Assume that one of the server threads is processing a request from a client thread of low priority.
 During that time, a request arrives at the server from a higher priority client thread.
 Unfortunately, since the request-processing thread has the same priority as the waiting thread, the waiting thread is unable to preempt the processing thread.
-The request from the higher priority client thread must therefore wait until the low priority client thread request has been processed completely, which leads to the three client threads being treated equally by the server, as shown in Figure 28.
+The request from the higher priority client thread request has been processed completely, which leads to the three client threads being treated equally by the server, as shown in Figure 28.
 This behavior is clearly unacceptable for most DRE applications.